ngtsnn/CryptoTrade/README.md

     * Re-compile all smart contract:

       $ truffle migrate --reset

+    * Test contract is working well or not:

+      $ truffle test

     * If you saw 7 last test is error => you do all right things.
   + Step 3: Setup for app: